davidlinn89222/IBM-HR-Analytics-Employee-Attrition-and-Performance/README.md

-# SL_final
+# IBM HR Analytics Employee Attrition and Performance
-Final project for Statistical Learning
+Final project for Statistical Learning, a 2020 undergraduate course.